 Think of it like a PC.
 Some people have the ability to play games at 4K, others in Full HD, and others still are capped at lower resolutions depending on their graphics card.
 They can still all buy the same games though, which scale at a software level to offer the best experience possible per computer.

-To be honest, at this stage it is impossible to judge which of the two consoles will be "the most powerful ever" thanks to only one of them being officially unveiled.
+To be honest, at this stage it is impossible to judge which of the two consoles will be "the most powerful ever" thanks to only one of them being officially released.
 Microsoft has confirmed the existence of Project Scorpio but, unlike the PS4 Pro, we've not seen it in action yet.

 One thing's for sure; it's an exciting time to be a gamer.